The Man who Bought a Dream

 The distractor in the tale has a complex function.
 It makes fun of interpretation, demonstrating that there are multiple levels which may trap the unwary, like a decoy chamber in an Egyptian tomb which seeks to deflect a grave robber from the real treasure.
-Dreams seem to use this device all the time: they offer an obvious meaning which satisfies most observers but is false.
+Dreams seem to use this device often: they offer an obvious meaning which satisfies most observers but is false.
 If we assume we know what a dream means then we are probably being misled, trapped into thinking at a shallow level.
-In this Japanese story the distractor is evidence (deliberately enigmatic) that a dream or fairytale contains hidden treasure, treasure which can be found only with persistance and reverence.
+In this Japanese story the distractor is evidence (deliberately enigmatic) that a dream or fairytale contains hidden treasure, treasure which can be found only with persistence and reverence.

-The bee which flew out of the dreamer’s nose is another repetition which again confirms our interpretation about attitude.
+The bee which flew out of the dreamer’s nose is another repetition which yet again confirms our interpretation about attitude.
 The bee appears first, but its meaning cannot be seen until the end.
 A bee fertilizes blossom disinterestedly wherever it goes.
 It is like the enlightened one (in a Zen story) who forgot everything he learned and became a smiling old ox-herder: wherever he went the trees blossomed.

 Barefoot and shirtless, enter the market